Successful completion of the course may waive the riding skills test at

-Persons under 21 years of age are required to complete the Motorcycle Safety Foundation’s Basic RiderCourse at a
+Persons under 21 years of age are required to complete a California Motorcyclist Safety Program beginner class at

-with which to practice operating a motorcycle, and requires the permit to be held for six months before being issued
+receiving a motorcycle learners permit, the permit must be held for six months before being issued a class M

 California DMV Motorcycle License Checklist: